-Among the most anticipated openings in New York City this year, KYU, the acclaimed wood-fired Asian-inspired restaurant, opens today on 324 Lafayette Street.
+Among the most anticipated openings in NYC this year, KYU, the acclaimed wood-fired Asian-inspired restaurant, opens today on 324 Lafayette Street.
 Since 2016, KYU (pronounced “cue”), a staple of Miami’s creative and eclectic Wynwood neighborhood, has received numerous accolades including being a James Beard Foundation semifinalist for Best New Restaurant and TIME’s “Best Restaurant in Florida.”
 On the heels of KYU’s resounding successes in Miami and Mexico City, the restaurant is set for global expansion through a new partnership with the Britain-based firm Reuben Brothers.
 The Reubens, along with KYU founders Alan Omsky and Jordan Sayfie, will expand the KYU brand across America and Europe.

 “I am excited and proud to bring the soul of KYU’s unique cuisine and hospitality to the heart of New York City.
 It’s a dream come true for our fabulous team,” says owner Omsky.